We have recently uploaded a video with more info – Check it out here – https://youtu.be/vL5GJrSqqGE

 I have done some testing comparing our set-up to the Cel-Fi and I’ll put the details here:

-Thanks a lot for Reading this advanced guide if you have any questions, feel free to drop them in the comments below and we’ll try to answer them as soon as we see them.
+Thanks a lot for reading this advanced guide if you have any questions, feel free to drop them in the comments below and we’ll try to answer them as soon as we see them.

 To purchase our “Remote Traveling Australia Internet Set-Up” go to https://www.telcoantennas.com.au/remote-data-setup-for-caravans-campers-trailers-mi